telegraphic/ska-sdp-datamodels/docs/src/helper_functions.rst

 Data Models IO Functions
 -------------------------
-In data_convert_persist.py we have provided functions that import and export various data models from/into HDF and HDF5 files.
+In :py:mod:`ska_sdp_datamodels.data_convert_persist` we have provided functions that import and export various data models from/into HDF and HDF5 files.
 Please see the API page for more information.